Phileosopher/commonplace/safety-nature.md

 - Fishing pole or fishing net
 - Cookware to boil water and cook

+Always tell someone where you're going, when you expect to come back, and give a route/float plan:

+- Even if you're not taking mobile devices, keep a GPS device.
+- If you're traveling by sea, let the Coast Guard know your float plan.

 ## Improvising

 Your ability to [creatively](mind-creativity.md) improvise, more than any other skill, will determine your survival in the wild.